Neil Gorsuch Supreme Court nomination: Plagiarism allegations

 On April 4, BuzzFeed and Politico ran articles highlighting similar language occurring in Gorsuch's book The Future of Assisted Suicide and Euthanasia and an earlier law review article by Abigail Lawlis Kuzma, Indiana's deputy attorney general.
 Academic experts contacted by Politico "differed in their assessment of what Gorsuch did, ranging from calling it a clear impropriety to mere sloppiness".

-John Finnis, who supervised Gorsuch's Oxford dissertation at Oxford stated, "The allegation is entirely without foundation.
+John Finnis, who had supervised Gorsuch's dissertation at Oxford, stated, "the allegation is entirely without foundation.
 The book is meticulous in its citation of primary sources.
 The allegation that the book is guilty of plagiarism because it does not cite secondary sources which draw on those same primary sources is, frankly, absurd."
 Kuzma stated, "I have reviewed both passages and do not see an issue here, even though the language is similar.
 These passages are factual, not analytical in nature, framing both the technical legal and medical circumstances of the 'Baby/Infant Doe' case that occurred in 1982."
-Noah Feldman, a Harvard Law professor, thought that Gorsuch had committed "minor plagiarism", that deserved "no more punishment than the embarrassment attendant on its revelation".
+Noah Feldman, a Harvard Law professor, argued that Gorsuch had committed "minor plagiarism" that deserved "no more punishment than the embarrassment attendant on its revelation".